Trouv/bevy_ecs_ldtk/book/src/tutorials/tile-based-game/spawn-your-ldtk-project-in-bevy.md

 They are there, but they require a little more work to become visible.

 Create a `PlayerBundle` and `GoalBundle`, each with a `SpriteSheetBundle` field.
-These will be developed a little bit more in the next chapter, but for now they will be similar.
+You will develop these bundles a little bit more in the next chapter, but for now they will be similar.
 Derive `LdtkEntity` for these bundles, and give the field a `#[sprite_sheet_bundle]` attribute.
 This trait implementation defines how these bundles should be spawned by the plugin.
 More specifically - they should be spawned as sprites identical to the entity's editor visual.